Travelbacon/MMM-TomTomTrafficIncidents/README.md

 - `zoom` : zoom level of the map.
 Default `11`.
 Select any number of 0 - 24
 - `lang` : [ISO 3166 land code](https://en.wikipedia.org/wiki/ISO_3166-1).
 Default `""`
 If no language code is set.
 The Module will get the language settings the browser of MagicMirror.
-That is commonly EN.
+That is commonly English/EN.

 ## Optional Settings you might want to change
 - `traffic`: `"absolute"`/`"relative"`/`"relative-delay"` .
 Default `"relative"`
 Here you can select in wich way traffic should be displayed.
 There are three options.
-- `absolute`: roads will be marked green for high speed and red for low speed.
+- `absolute`: roads will be marked green for high speed and marked red for low speed.
 ![absolute traffic speed](./TrafficAbsolute.png "Absolute")
-- `delay`: roads will be marked green or red when speed is slower than normal.
+- `delay`: roads will be marked green for normal speed and marked red when speed is slower than normal.
 ![relative traffic flow](./TrafficRelative.png "Relative")
 - `relative-delay`:  only the roads where the speed is slower than normal will be marked on the map.
 ![only relative delays](./TrafficRelativeDelay.png "Relative Delay")